sandialabs/firewheel/README.rst

 Getting Started
 ***************

-* For a crash course on key FIREWHEEL concepts and on using FIREWHEEL please see our :ref:`quickstart-guide` guide.
+* For a crash course on key FIREWHEEL concepts and on using FIREWHEEL please see our `quickstart-guide <https://sandialabs.github.io/firewheel/quickstart.html>`_ guide.
-* To learn why experimentation may be the right tool to answer certain kinds of questions (and when it is probably the wrong tool) see :ref:`emulytics-introduction`.
+* To learn why experimentation may be the right tool to answer certain kinds of questions (and when it is probably the wrong tool) review our documentation on `Cyber Experimentation <https://sandialabs.github.io/firewheel/emulytics.html>`_.
-* An overview of FIREWHEEL including how FIREWHEEL can help a researcher implement high-quality emulation-based experiments, hardware requirements, software architecture, and known security security concerns is provided in :ref:`FIREWHEEL-introduction`.
+* An overview of FIREWHEEL including how FIREWHEEL can help a researcher implement high-quality emulation-based experiments, hardware requirements, software architecture, and known security security concerns is provided in our `System Overview <https://sandialabs.github.io/firewheel/system/index.html>`.
-* An in-depth review of important FIREWHEEL concepts, is located in :ref:`FIREWHEEL-concepts`.
+* An in-depth review of important FIREWHEEL concepts, is located `here <https://sandialabs.github.io/firewheel/concepts.html>`_.
-* The CLI reference documentation can be found in :ref:`cli`.
+* The CLI reference documentation can be found `here <https://sandialabs.github.io/firewheel/cli/index.html>`_.

 ****************************